Become a Sustainability Policy Partner

 Do you care about sustainability and climate change?
 Do you work in the sustainability office?
 Are you on a sustainability committee?
 If you answered yes to any of these questions, become a Sustainability Policy Partner or recruit one, and empower your campus community to act on climate.
 With just a few minutes each month, you can make a big impact!

 There are crucial energy and climate policies being passed at the state legislative level that will either reduce or exacerbate climate change and ecosystem damage.
 Students, faculty, and staff can make positive impacts by getting involved and providing input to elected representatives.
 As a Sustainability Policy Partner, you can connect your campus with opportunities for involvement by receiving policy updates from local and national organizations, and sending a monthly update to interested campus members.
-View a full resource sheet about the program.
+View a resource sheet about the 3 easy steps for success.

 What do Sustainability Policy Partners Do?